A right triangle PQRPQR has a right angle at RR. The sides pp, qq... | Channels for Pearson+

 Introduction to Trigonometric Functions: Videos & Practice Problems

 A right triangle has a right angle at .
 The sides , , and are opposite the angles , , and , respectively.
-Express in terms of and .
+Calculate the lengths of sides and if and .

 A right triangle has a right angle at .
 The sides , , and are opposite the angles , , and , respectively.
-Express in terms of and .
+Calculate the lengths of sides and if and .